2024 B2B Survey Results

 Inventory Management

 Utilizing AI-driven demand forecasting enables retailers to fine-tune their inventory management.
-This involves training AI algorithms using past purchase data and market trends, accounting for variables such as increased holiday demand or sudden drops in sales.
+This involves training AI algorithms to use past purchase data and market trends, accounting for variables such as increased holiday demand or sudden drops in sales.
 By doing so, retailers can make precise predictions for order quantities, effectively mitigating costly overstock or understock situations.

 AI Risks